Nina Czegledy

 Nina Czegledy is a Canadian artist, new media art curator and writer.

 Life

 Elinor Nina Czegledy (born in Budapest, Hungary) is based in Toronto, Canada.
-She is an interdisciplinary artist, curator and educator who works on art, science and technology collaborations around the world and on the Internet.
-Before focusing on new media art, Czegledy made broadcast documentary films.
+She is an interdisciplinary artist, curator and educator who works on art, science and technology collaborations around the world.

 Work

 Czegledy's writing, art and curating explores the connection between art, science and the body.

 Czegledy has curated numerous thematic exhibitions: